hbo/ubuntu-flightgear/README.md

 - $HOME/.config (for pulseaudio to work)
 - ${XDG_RUNTIME_DIR}/pulse

-The hostname of the container is set to the naem of the docker host itself, in order to be connect to the X server using
+The hostname of the container is set to the name of the docker host itself, in order to be connect to the X server using
 $HOME/.Xauthority.